Reohna/LinuxAssignment3/README.md

 Example: “PermitRootLogin no”

 #### Congratulations, you are not able to use your new admin account!
 However, it is safe practice to stop allowing your root user to connect to your server.
-This will protect your server because all accounts have "root" accounts and it is easy for people to access your server by attempting to log into a root user vs a username you make yourself
+This will protect your server because all servers have a "root" account and it is easy for people to access your server by attempting to log into a root user vs a username you make yourself.
+Let's
+prevent the root user from accessing the server with ssh.